King-Sabo/tclwext4/README.md

 `tcl_scan.c` enforces this: `tcl_probe_fat()` is only called for `TCL_SRC_IMAGE` partitions. ext partitions are still found everywhere, since Windows has no ext driver to conflict with.

+Every partition considered during a scan is logged, with the reason when a partition is rejected — sector size, cluster geometry, missing signature and so on.
+If a FAT partition does not appear, that log line says which check failed.

 Detection is deliberately strict — jump instruction, boot signature, power-of-two cluster size, sane FAT and root-directory geometry, and a cluster count that